uwdata/arquero/docs/api/index.md

 Load data from a *url* and return a Promise for a <a href="table">table</a>.
 A specific format parser can be provided with the *using* option, otherwise CSV format is assumed.
 This method's *options* are also passed as the second argument to the format parser.

 This method provides a generic base for file loading and parsing, and can be used to customize table parsing.
 To load CSV data, use the more specific [loadCSV](#loadCSV) method.
-Similarly,to load JSON data use [loadJSON](#loadJSON).
+Similarly,to load JSON data use [loadJSON](#loadJSON) and to load Apache Arrow data use [loadArrow](#loadArrow).

 * *url*: The url to load.
 * *options*: File loading options.